sonicoder86/blacksonic.github.io/_posts/2019-07-15-nine-webstorm-productivity-tips.markdown

 ---
 layout: post
-title: 7 Webstorm Tips to Speed Up Development
+title: 9 Webstorm Productivity Tips
 date: 2019-07-28 15:09:00
-description: 7 Webstorm Tips to Speed Up Development
+description: 9 Webstorm Productivity Tips
+tags: productivity, javascript, webdev, showdev
 ---
 [Webstorm] is an excellent IDE for web development.
 It has many useful features to make our lives easier, all of them aiming to automate the repetitive parts of coding.
 Looking back at my coding speed years ago seems like snail's pace.
-The difference is not in my typing speed, but in what features and plugins I have started to use.
-I've collected the things that add the most value to this speedup in this article.
+The difference is not in my typing speed, but how much I know about the tool I use.
+Knowing the tool means knowing the features it offers.
+I've collected those features that add the most value to this speedup.

 ### Live Templates